-Bioidentical hormones, which are man-made from plant estrogens, have the same molecular structure and act the same as natural human hormones.
-The most common hormones used in BHRT for women are estrogens (estradiol (E2) and estriol (E3)) and progesterone. testosterone, pregnenolone, and/or DHEA may also be part of a treatment plan for some patients.
+Bioidentical hormones, which are derived from plant estrogens, have the same molecular structure and act the same as natural human hormones.
+The most common hormones used in BHRT for women are estrogens (estradiol (E2) and estriol (E3)), progesterone. testosterone, pregnenolone, and/or DHEA.

-Bioidentical hormones can be custom compounded for an individual patient, according to a doctor’s orders.
+Bioidentical hormones can be custom compounded for an individual patient, according to a provider’s orders.

 Benefits of BHRT for Women

 When a woman’s hormones are out of balance, hormone replacement therapy may help relieve a wide array of different symptoms, both physical and emotional.
-BHRT may alleviate symptoms by treating the cause, not just the symptoms themselves.
+BHRT may alleviate symptoms by tackling the root cause, not just the symptoms themselves.

 It has been shown to:

 - Lessen hot flashes and night sweats

 - Relieve vaginal symptoms, such as dryness, itching, burning, and painful intercourse